seahkahyen/cyclistic_case_study/README.md

 I also included data that have a valid time length (more than 1 minute and less than 24 hours)

-For easier analysis of my data, I appended the tables with new columns; Start time, Ride Length, Day of the Week, Day, Month and Year per Ride ID
+For easier analysis of my data, I appended the tables with new columns; Start time, Ride Length, Day of the Week, Day, Month and Year, each columns per Ride ID

 # Analyze